-Technology adoption can influence law firm performance dramatically—including improving resilience during times of crises.
-It shifts the focus back on solving client’s problems rather than getting caught up in redundant and often time-consuming administrative tasks.
+Technology adoption can influence small law firm performance dramatically—including improving resilience during times of crisis.
+It shifts the focus back on solving clients’ problems rather than getting caught up in redundant and often time-consuming administrative tasks.

 As the 2020 Legal Trends Report found, firms who were already working with cloud-based systems typically had a much easier transition from the traditional office to work from home environments—when compared to those using older on-premise software.
 Firms using on-premise software often had to scramble to find ways to remotely connect to their offices to perform their daily tasks.

 With cloud-based legal technology, it’s often easier to:

 - Automate tasks like billing, document creation, and payments

 - Automate essential aspects of client retention and communication

 Talking about the bigger picture, building a virtual law firm:

 - Benefits your existing clients and also helps you serve new clients remotely.
 These are clients who may otherwise be unable to access lawyers or legal services.

 - Makes it easier to hire competent legal teams when you are not bound by location.

 - Helps build scalable systems that can handle the complexities as your team and business grow.